one-among-us/data/people/yumao/page.en.md

 However, the parents made a shock decision.
 They said that they had already brought her out of the school, then cancelled the census register of Neko.
-In the interview of *Beijing News* , they spoke in a tearful voice and claimed that Neko had commited suicide in the early hours of 24th March.
+In the interview of *Beijing News* , they spoke in a tearful voice and claimed that Neko had taken her own life in the early hours of 24th March.

 Neko was continued to be in Haohaizi since then.
 She was informed of Yumao's death in October.
 This news almost devastated her.

 But nevertheless, Neko still implemented the words "Must stay alive".
 She never gave up and tried to calm herself.
-She kept a diary and develpoed her hobbies and interests at that time.
+She kept a diary and developed her hobbies and interests at that time.
 She also found some ways which could resolve her difficulties to take her mind off.

 During the latter time in Haohaizi, those around her helped her a lot, her friends accompanied her, and some people delivered things from the outside.
 Some friendly drillmasters would take her out to play, or bought things to her.
 This might make her happier.

 On 1st September 2019, Neko left Haohaizi, and started her new life after a period of time.

-> To commenmorate all the difficulties I suffered in the past two years
+> To commemorate all the difficulties I suffered in the past two years
 >
 > From 2018-03-16 22:31
 >
 > To  2020-03-16 22:31
 >
 > Thanks to all your efforts in that period
 >
-> This is also, to remember all the things you experienced after we separted
+> This is also, to remember all the things you experienced after we separated
 >
 > Also, for you in 2018-07-31
 >